 You can bring any nodes you want to Rancher and use them to create a cluster.

 These nodes include on-premise bare metal servers, cloud-hosted virtual machines, or on-premise virtual machines.

 Note that Rancher does not automate the provisioning, scaling, or upgrade of imported clusters.
-All other Rancher features, including management of cluster, policy, and workloads, are available for imported clusters.
+Other Rancher features, including management of cluster, role-based access control, policy, and workloads, are available for imported clusters.

 For more information, refer to the section on importing existing clusters.